-Server C: ASR/System Partition Utilities Insight Manager Asynchronous Insight Management Remote Insight Board
+Server C: ASR/System Partition Utilities Insight Manager Asynchronous Insight Management Remote Insight Board/PCI

 Server B is also inaccessible through Insight Manager.
-No SNMP alerts have been sent because the server has failed..
+No SNMP alerts have been sent because the server has failed.
 The administrator tries to dial in to the server through IRC, but cannot access the server's modem since the power is off.
 The administrator has no information from server B, either.
 Again, someone must go to the remote site to determine the problem.

 Server C is also inaccessible through Insight Manager.
-No SNMP alerts have been sent because the server has failed.
-As explained in example 4, the Remote Insight board is still available even if a power failure occurs.
+As explained in example 4, the Remote Insight Board/PCI is still available even if a power failure occurs.
 Since it has its own modem and battery power, it is completely independent of the server hardware.
-The Remote Insight board sends a paging alert to the administrator with the power outage notification.
-Remote Insight can also forward SNMP alerts through its PPP connection to the administrator's Insight Manager console.
+Remote Insight can also forward SNMP alerts-either through its PPP connection or its Ethernet connection-to the administrator's Insight Manager console.
 The SNMP alerts and other information are available for at least 30 minutes after a server power failure.
 If configured to do so, Insight Manager can also page the administrator with a power failure alert.

-Responding to the SNMP or the page alert, the administrator can dial in to the Remote Insight board and access all the available information about the server (blue screens, reset sequences, critical error log, integrated management log, and Survey utility snapshot).
+Responding to the SNMP or the page alert, the administrator can dial in to the Remote Insight Board/PCI and access all the available information about the server (blue screens, reset sequences, critical error log, integrated management log, and Survey Utility snapshot).
 The administrator can also cancel delivery of Remote Insight alerts queued up for any other administrators.
 If additional servers are in the same facility, the administrator can dial in to these servers to determine if the power failure is a single server or if this is a campus-wide power outage.
 This example shows Remote Insight's ultimate value.
 No matter what happens to the OS or server hardware, including a power outage, Remote Insight remains available for at least 30 minutes to send alerts and allow the administrator to access information (Figure 8).

-Figure 8: The Remote Insight board has features above and beyond other management tools, and these features are available in the most extreme server failure: a power outage.
+Figure 8: The Remote Insight Board/PCI has features above and beyond other management tools, and these features are available in the most extreme server failure: a power outage.